smaroukis/shared-learning-arduino/Introduction to Arduino - Hardware.md

 The reset button reboots the uploaded program.

-Pins - see [[Arduino Pin Considerations]].
+Pins - see [Arduino Pin Considerations](Arduino%20Pin%20Considerations.md).
 Generally the rule is to keep output draw <25mA (max in the spec sheet is 40mA).

 ## Resources
 - [Afrotechmods 15minute intro video](https://www.youtube.com/watch?v=nL34zDTPkcs)